 FINDING A SUITABLE PARTNER

-The right CRO can offer a full partnership rather than an 'extra set of hands'.
-Given the limited resources of smaller and emerging biotechs, this can be crucial for many areas of drug development.
+"The right CRO can offer a full partnership rather than an 'extra set of hands'.
+Given the limited resources of smaller and emerging biotechs, this can be crucial for the success of many areas of drug development."